Overview of Nebraska Mortgages

 In Nebraska, you can expect homes that are on the more affordable side.
 If you’re just beginning the home buying process, it’s wise to work out a budget from the get-go.
 You may also want to consider getting preapproved for a loan from a lender which can help to streamline the entire process.

-Every county in Nebraska has a standard conforming loan limit of $417,000, and a consistent FHA loan limit of $271,050.
-Again, this is an indication of the fact that homes tend to be affordable in the Cornhusker State.
+Every county in Nebraska has a standard conforming loan limit of $548,250.
+However, FHA loan limits get as high as $433,550 in Lincoln, Logan and McPherson counties.
+All other counties remain at the standard limit of $356,362, indicating homes tend to be affordable in the Cornhusker State.

 Conforming and FHA Loan Limits by County